o5k/lengow/README.md

 ### Prerequisites

-You need **git** to clone the angular-seed repository.
+You need **git** to clone the lengow repository.
 You can get git from http://git-scm.com/.

 You need also **pip** to install the requirements of the project.
 It is recommended to have as well **virtualenv** to setup requirements specific to the project in a new virtual environment as well as **virtualenvwrapper** to easily switch between virtual envs.
 You can get them from http://docs.python-guide.org/en/latest/dev/virtualenvs/

-### Clone django-rest-framework-seed
+### Clone lengow

-Clone the django-rest-framework-seed repository using git:
+Clone the lengow repository using git:
 ```sh
 $ git clone https://github.com/o5k/lengow.git
 $ cd lengow